 3. What stage is the company in?

 We have not constructed physical houses yet.
-However, everything is finalized; the prototype is ready and we have also carried out an efficiency test.
-We are waiting for the recognition, networks so that we can build houses.
+However, everything is finalized; the prototype is ready and we have also carried out efficiency test.
+We are waiting for the recognition, networks, so that we can build houses.